nkahoang/node-bom/README.md

 ```

+### Caching

+This library utilises caching heavily.
 The library uses memory caching by default using node cache-manager.

-To change to a custom cache backend:
+It's recommended that you change to a custom cache backend:

 File cache:
 ```js